 A revolutionary tight end who transformed the position with his wide receiver's speed and brash, unforgettable personality.

-Shannon Sharpe emerged from Savannah State University, a small historically black college, to become the prototype for the modern NFL tight end.
-Before he arrived, the position was often an extension of the offensive line; Sharpe reimagined it as a devastating weapon in the passing game.
-With the Denver Broncos, his athleticism and route-running precision made him quarterback John Elway's most reliable target, a mismatch nightmare for slower linebackers.
-His play was loud, but his voice was louder—a constant, witty, and often prophetic stream of chatter that energized his team and needled opponents.
-After helping the Broncos to back-to-back Super Bowl titles, he added a third championship with the Baltimore Ravens, cementing his Hall of Fame credentials.
-In retirement, he seamlessly transitioned to television, where his same charismatic bravado made him a dominant force in sports media.
+Shannon Sharpe reimagined the tight end position as a devastating weapon in the passing game.
+He emerged from Savannah State University, a small historically black college.
+With the Denver Broncos, his athleticism and route-running precision made him John Elway's most reliable target.
+His play was loud, but his voice was louder—a constant, witty stream of chatter that energized his team.
+He helped the Broncos to back-to-back Super Bowl titles and added a third championship with the Baltimore Ravens.
+In retirement, he transitioned to television, where his charismatic bravado made him a dominant force in sports media.

 1965–1980